How to ask for a raise and negotiate salary – complete guide ·

-Additional points about salary negotiations and raises
+Additional points about salary negotiations and getting salary increases

 The best timing to ask for a raise when you are also discussing a promotion is right after the decision for your promotion is made, and the promotion is being offered to you.
 Just make sure that you negotiate the new salary before you accept the new responsibilities and start your new job.
 Sometimes the promotion and salary raise are naturally linked together, and you can’t play with the timing.
 The best play is to let the employer to make an offer for you, rather than asking for a certain sum by yourself.
 If you don’t know the exact budget for your new salary, you might underestimate the salary range, and thus negotiate the salary down by yourself.
 If the offer given is too low, you can always proceed negotiate a higher one, according to the instructions above.
 Remember, that you can take a time out to think about the situation, or even say “no” to a promotion offer, if the benefits don’t compensate the additional effort.